Letheringsett with Glandford

 Letheringsett with Glandford is a civil parish in the English county of Norfolk.
-It includes the village of Letheringsett, along with the hamlet of Glandford.
-The village straddles the A148 King’s Lynn to Cromer road.
-Letheringsett is 1.2 miles west of Holt, 32.2 west north east of King’s Lynn and 126 miles north north east of London.
+It includes the village of Letheringsett, the hamlet of Glandford, and the former parish of Bayfield.
+The village straddles the A148 King's Lynn to Cromer road.
+Letheringsett is 1.2 miles west of Holt, 32.2 west north east of King's Lynn and 126 miles north north east of London.
 The nearest railway station is at Sheringham for the Bittern Line which runs between Sheringham, Cromer and Norwich.
 The nearest airport is Norwich International Airport.

-Toponymy

-The origin of the name 'Letheringsett' is uncertain.
-Perhaps, 'dwelling-place of Leodhere's people' or 'dwelling-place of the Hleothringas (= the dwellers on the noisy stream)'.
-Alternatively, 'dwellers on the Hleothre'.

-'Glandford' means 'Revelry ford', suggesting that games or sports were held here.

 Description

 The village of Letheringsett is situated in the valley of the River Glaven and has two watermills, Letheringsett Brewery watermill which stands on the west side of the river next to the A148 road bridge and is now disused, and Letheringsett Watermill which lies 150 yards to the south.
-It is the last working watermill in the county of Norfolk, has won several prestigious awards for its flour production and is a tourist attraction.
-Next to the Brewery watermill is the village pub, the King’s Head, which was built in the Georgian period.
+It has won several prestigious awards for its flour production and is a tourist attraction.
+Next to the Brewery watermill is the village pub, the King's Head, which was built in the Georgian period.

 Letheringsett Hall is a care home.
 It is a Grade II* listed building.
+Bayfield Hall dates from the 18th century and was built on the site of an earlier house.
+A deserted medieval village site at Bayfield was once a parish in its own right.